who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/12._Infrastructure_as_Code/02._After/software_maintenance.md

 - **Backup/Restore**: Ensuring data integrity and availability.

 - **Implement remaning features**: Reprioritize the backlog and implement the remaining crucial features.

+---

+## A Final Release

+It would make sense to release a final version of your system before the end of the project.